LucaVaccari/Lithium/README.md

 The settings tab will allow managing user settings (change user info, password or delete account), audio settings (equalization), server settings (server URL and port).

+An active client connects to the websocket, which allows for realtime updates, listening parties and live chat.
-Every information is fetched via the HTTP protocol, using JSON for potential message bodies.
+Information is fetched via the HTTP protocol, using JSON for potential message bodies.
 The actual streaming protocol is HLS and is already implemented by JavaFX's Media class.

 The current view is periodically updated to reflect changes in the database (like the number of followers of a playlist or an arist or the number of saves of a track in the favourites).

-### HTTP Server
+### Server

+The server is made of two components: the HTTP Server and the websocket.

 The HTTP server acts as a medium between the client and the database and has direct access to the audio and image files required by the client application.
 A config file should specify the database and the file folder locations.

+The websocket keeps track of active users (what they're listening to), managing listening parties and live chats.

 ### Database